QubesOS/qubes-doc/external/os-guides/windows/windows-vm.md

 - Extract `qubes-tools-4.0.1.3.exe` from the QWT installation media, and store it on the Windows system disk.
 - Install `xenvbd` and `xenbus` version 9.0.0.
 - After installation, reboot. without the installation disk.
-- Install Qubes Windows Tools 4.0.1.3 by starting `qubes-tools-4.0.1.3.exe`, unselecting the Xen storage driver and the `Move of user data to Drive D` (which would probably lead to problems in Windows, anyhow).
+- Install Qubes Windows Tools 4.0.1.3 by starting `qubes-tools-4.0.1.3.exe`, not selecting the Xen storage driver and the `Move of user data to Drive D` (which would probably lead to problems in Windows, anyhow).
 - Shut down Windows.
 - Set `qvm-features win10new gui 1`
 - Reboot Windows.
 The VM starts, but does not show any window.
 - Shutdown Windows from the Qube manager.
 - Reboot Windows once more.
 Now the system is up, with QWT running correctly.

-For me, this sequence worked for Windows 10 as template VM, and a correspondig AppVM worked too.
+For me, this sequence worked for Windows 10 as template VM, and a corresponding AppVM worked too.

 File copy operations to a Windows 10 VM are possible, if the Qubes OS `default_user` property is set to the user name used for access to that VM, which can be done via the command
 ~~~